GoondlaBalaji/README.md/README.md

 <h2 align="left">Hi 👋!
 My name is Goondla Balaji and I'm a Computer Science Student, from Gitam University</h2>
-🎯 Aspiring App Developer and Data Analyst with a keen interest in building intuitive applications and extracting insights from data to drive informed decisions.
-📲 currently learning Android app development.
-👨🏼‍🎓 studying media based computer science at Gitam University.
-👨🏼‍💻 doing projects as Data Analyst since 2024
+🎯 Aspiring App Developer and Data Analyst with a keen interest in building intuitive applications and extracting insights from data to drive informed decisions.<br>📲 currently learning Android app development <br>👨🏼‍🎓 studying media based computer science at Gitam University.<br> 👨🏼‍💻 doing projects as Data Analyst since 2024
-🛜 currently working on my own [webpage](https://www.tobiasmeyhoefer.de)<br>👨🏼‍🎓 studying media based computer science at Berliner Hochschule für Technik<br>👨🏼‍💻 working as a web developer since 2022 <br>🎬 just started out with my youtube channel <i>tobi tackles tech</i>

 ###